esl/MongooseIM/doc/user-guide/Getting-started.md

 Registered users wishing to add an existing account to Adium should enter the MongooseIM server’s IP address in the **Connect Server** field on the **Options** tab.

+### Pidgin (Ubuntu & CentOS)

+1. Launch Pidgin.
+2. Click the Add button to configure your account.
+3. In the **Basic** tab choose **XMPP** as protocol, then enter Username, Domain and Password and click **Add**.
+		After Registration the user will connect automatically.

+### Gajim (Ubuntu & CentOS)

+The following steps assumes that you have already registered a user on the MongooseIM server, see section **Registering a user** above.
+1. Launch Gajim.
+Ignore window about Plugin updates.
+2. Go to Edit -> Accounts.
+3. Click Add in the left part of the window and select **I already have an account I want to use**, click Forward
+4. Enter user, domain and password for the already registered account, click Forward and then Finish.
+5. Close the Account window.

 ## Domains